Santa Sangre: Plot

-Later on, Concha, during her trapeze act, sees Orgo and the tattooed woman sneak out of the big top.
-She chases after them and, seeing them sexually engaged, pours a bottle of sulphuric acid onto Orgo's genitals.
-Orgo retaliates by cutting off both her arms (much like the girl previously venerated).
-He then walks into the street and slits his own throat.
-Fenix witnesses this, locked inside a trailer.
-He then sees the tattooed woman drive off with Alma.
+Later, during Concha's aerial act, she sees Orgo giving the tattooed lady a pearl necklace.
+She chases after them, finds them having sex, and pours sulphuric acid on Orgo's genitals.
+Orgo retaliates by cutting off both her arms, then walks into the street and slits his own throat.
+Locked inside a trailer, Fénix witnesses this.
+Afterwards, he sees the tattooed lady drive off with Alma.

-Back in the present, Fenix is taken on a trip out of the asylum to a movie theater along with other patients, most of whom have Down syndrome.
-A pimp intercepts them and persuades them to take cocaine and follow him to meet an overweight prostitute.
-Fenix then spots the tattooed woman, who is now a prostitute, and becomes consumed with rage.
-Back in the asylum, Fenix's armless mother Concha calls out for him from the street and he escapes by climbing down a rope from his cell window.
-The tattooed woman is shown trying to prostitute Alma, who runs away and sleeps on the roof of a truck.
-The tattooed woman is then killed by the hands of an unseen assailant.
+The film returns to the present day.
+Fénix is taken to a movie theater along with patients who have Down syndrome.
+A pimp intercepts them, gives them cocaine, and introduces them to an obese prostitute.
+Fénix spots the tattooed lady, now a prostitute, and is consumed with rage.
+Back at the asylum, Fénix's armless mother calls out to him from the street and he escapes by climbing down a rope from his cell window.
+The tattooed lady tries to procure Alma, who runs away.
+An unseen assailant stabs the tattooed lady to death and Alma later finds her body.

-Fenix and Concha go on to perform an act whereby he stands behind her and moves his arms so that they appear to be Concha's arms.
-But Concha soon starts to use her son's hands to kill women whom Fenix is interested in, including a young performer and a cross-dressing wrestler.
-A dream sequence subsequently shows that Fenix has killed many more women, all of whom haunt him.
+Fénix and Concha go on to perform a stage act, "Concha and Her Magic Hands," in which he stands behind her and moves his arms so they appear to be Concha's.
+But she uses the arms of her son, a knife thrower like his father, to kill women he is interested in, including a burlesque performer and a transgender wrestler.
+She totally controls Fénix, who is fascinated by The Invisible Man, telling him that he is nothing without her and that no one sees him.
+He frequently hallucinates, and a dream sequence shows that he has killed and buried many more women, who haunt him.

-Alma finds Fenix and together they plan to run away from Concha.
-She tries to force Fenix to murder Alma as well, but, after a struggle, he manages to plunge a knife into Concha's stomach.
-She vanishes, but not before taunting Fenix by saying she will always be inside of him.
-Through a quick series of flashbacks, it is revealed that Concha in fact died after being maimed by Orgo, and that Fenix has kept a mannequin of his armless mother for performing on stage and at home, which also now appears in reality to be a thoroughly dilapidated house.
-He destroys the home-made temple and throws away the mannequin with the help of his imaginary childhood friends, Aladin and the clowns.
+Alma finds Fénix and they plan to run away from Concha, who tries to force Fénix to murder Alma as well.
+However, after a struggle, he plunges a knife into Concha's stomach.
+She vanishes after taunting Fénix by saying she will always be inside him.
+Flashbacks reveal that Concha in fact died after being maimed by Orgo and that Fénix has kept a mannequin of his armless mother he used on stage and at home.
+He destroys his homemade temple and throws away the mannequin with the help of his imaginary friends, Aladin and the clowns.

-Alma proceeds to lead Fenix outside the house where police are waiting and order them to put up their hands.
-As they both comply, Fenix watches his own hands in awe as he does so.
-Fenix's realization that he has finally regained control of his hands brings him joy and peace.
+Alma removes Fénix's artificial fingernails and leads him out of the house, where police order them to put up their hands.
+As they both comply, Fénix regards his own hands with awe.
+Realizing that he has finally regained control of them brings him joy and peace.